College of Humanities & Behavioral Sciences

 - Students in Communication Studies, Journalism, Media Production, and Web Design may enroll in COMS 499 for elective credits.

-Students should consult with their academic adviser to plan the timing and number of credits needed in COMS 499, then contact Betty Kennan (email@example.com), Faculty Internship Coordinator.
+Students should consult with their academic adviser to plan the timing and number of credits needed in COMS 499, then contact Professor Kim Herbert (firstname.lastname@example.org) School of Communication Internship Coordinator.
 Weekly Internship Information Sessions are held during the first 8 weeks of each fall and spring semester.
-Students planning to intern during the fall semester should contact Betty Kennan (firstname.lastname@example.org) during mid- to late summer for more information.
+Students planning to intern during the fall semester should contact Professor Herbert (email@example.com) during mid- to late summer for more information.

 Students interview and secure their own internships—often in their hometowns or in areas where they hope to move following graduation.
 Organizations that have welcomed RU School of Communication interns in the past have included national broadcasters like CBS, CNN and NBC, local broadcasters like WDBJ television in Roanoke, WSLS television in Lynchburg, WVTF radio in Roanoke; national news organizations like the Associated Press and USA Today; regional news organizations like the Roanoke Times and the Virginian-Pilot of Norfolk; public relations and advertising departments in leading corporations such as Advance Auto Parts (corporate office in Roanoke), Cumulus Media, Inc. in Radford, and CBS Outdoors in New York City; and governmental or nonprofit organizations—for example, Town of Christiansburg, Main Street Radford, United Way of the Roanoke Valley, and the Free Clinic of the New River Valley.